Remembering the men from the Kingsdown and Creekside Cluster

 When he died his mother had also died, leading to his next of kin being Mrs Charles L. Pike, Darenake House, Dorchester, Dorset.

 From his Attestation Documents we know Henry was a robust 5 feet 10¼ inches tall, with a chest measurement of 38 inches (expansion of 4 inches).
 Fresh complexion with hazel eyes and dark brown hair.

-Henry described himself as unmarried and a "painter", in U.S. Border Crossing documents.
-Later, his attestation records show his employment as "chauffeur".
+In U.S. Border Crossing documents, Henry described himself as unmarried and a "painter".
+Later, his attestation records show his employment as a "chauffeur".
 He was "examined" on 17th April 1911 before boarding the Royal Mail Steamer (RMS) "Virginian" that left Liverpool on 28th April 1911 and arrived on 12th September, 1911, en route to Canada.